mattischrome/blogischrome/content/post/2024-01-14-sofa-so-good.markdown

 ![](/assets/images/2024/sofa-evidence.jpeg)

 Next steps: Staple the new fabric to the bottom of the sofa.
-I have a feeling thos will take a while.
+I have a feeling this will take a while.
 I may even have to do something more useful like hold the fabric tight.
 We may need actual audiobooks to play my existing role.